yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/basics.md

 As the name suggests, the primary type in a halfedge mesh is a _halfedge_, in addition to the usual _vertex_, _edge_ and _face_ types.
 A halfedge is a directed edge incident on a face, as shown below.
 Two halfedges, oriented in opposite directions, make up each edge in the mesh.
 Each halfedge has relationships with five adjacent elements:

-- `HalfedgePtr::twin()` the other halfedge across the incident edge
+- `Halfedge::twin()` the other halfedge across the incident edge
-- `HalfedgePtr::next()` the next halfedge in clockwise order around the incident face
+- `Halfedge::next()` the next halfedge in clockwise order around the incident face
-- `HalfedgePtr::vertex()` the vertex at the tail (back) of the halfedge
+- `Halfedge::vertex()` the vertex at the tail (back) of the halfedge
-- `HalfedgePtr::edge()` the incident edge
+- `Halfedge::edge()` the incident edge
-- `HalfedgePtr::face()` the incident face
+- `Halfedge::face()` the incident face

 ![halfedge pointers](../media/halfedge_pointers.png)

 Each vertex, edge, and face need just one relationship:

-- `VertexPtr::halfedge()` _any_ of the incident halfedges (which point outward from the vertex)
+- `Vertex::halfedge()` _any_ of the incident halfedges (which point outward from the vertex)
-- `EdgePtr::halfedge()` _any_ of the incident halfedges
+- `Edge::halfedge()` _any_ of the incident halfedges
-- `FacePtr::halfedge()` _any_ of the incident halfedges
+- `Face::halfedge()` _any_ of the incident halfedges

 Notice how this fixed set of relationships can be used implement local traversals.
 For instance, the neighboring face across an edge can be accessed with `face.halfedge().twin().face()`, and we can iterate around the neighbors of a vertex by advancing `currHe = currHe.twin().next()` and examining `currHe.vertex()`.
 See [navigation](navigation.md) for more information on traversals, and convenience iterators.

-You many notice in the above examples that the primary type we use to interact with halfedge mesh elements is the lightweight `HalfedgePtr` (etc) types.
+You many notice in the above examples that the primary type we use to interact with halfedge mesh elements is the lightweight `Halfedge` (etc) types.
 These types logically refer to a mesh element, and offer routines to access their neighbors.
 There is no explicit `Halfedge` class in our API, only references to logical halfedges.

 ## Manifold, Oriented Surfaces